 Then-governor William Keith convinced Franklin to go to London, promising to help him buy a printing press to bring back.
 This promise turned out to be as hollow as many another politician's campaign slogans.
 Franklin spent the next several years working in print shops in London, refining his trade.
 He returned to Philadelphia in 1726 and eventually set up his own shop.
 He also bought the Pennsylvania Gazette and turned it into a first-rate newspaper.

 Franklin recognised the need for colonies to have their own paper currency.
 In 1729, he published a paper on the subject, called 'The Nature and Necessity of a Paper-Currency'.
 In 1730, Franklin secured the contract to print money for Pennsylvania.
 His money-printing enterprise later expanded to include New Jersey and Delaware.

 How to Fight Counterfeiters, or: Criminals Are Dumber Than Printers

 Counterfeiting was a serious crime because it devalued the currency.
 This threatened the economic survival of everyone in the colony.
 The problem was figuring out how to print money that wasn't easy to imitate.

 Franklin's first ploy was to deliberately misspell 'Pennsylvania'.
-This worked because counterfeiters only thought they were cleverer than North America's premiere natural philosopher.
+This worked because counterfeiters only thought they were cleverer than North America's premier natural philosopher.
 Assuming the bill they had in front of them was a knock-off by a counterfeiter who spelled worse than they did, they'd correct the spelling.
 Foiled again!

 Fighting Counterfeiters with Nature